 But with Jesus and John now dead, who was left to challenge Antipas?

-The chart above shows that Agrippa, Herod III, Aristobulus, James son of Mariamne III and Salome daughter of Herodias had the same basic credentials that Herodias had to make a try for the kingdom—a remnant of Hasmonean blood.
+The chart above shows that Herod III, Agrippa, Aristobulus, James son of Mariamne III and Salome daughter of Herodias had the same basic credentials that Herodias had to make a try for the kingdom—a remnant of Hasmonean blood.
 That was why Antipas made an alliance with her.
-And nothing we have seen so far would allow us to believe that it would all end here with the brutal deaths of the sons of Mariamne III and Elizabeth…even with their prophecies.
+And nothing we have seen so far would allow us to believe that it would all end here with the brutal deaths of the sons of Mariamne III and Elizabeth with their prophecies.

 Agrippa Grandson of Mariamne the Queen

 I will look at some of the others as we go along, but both Josephus and the Book of Acts tell us who rose up to contest Antipas and Herodias for the kingdom; Mariamne III and Herodias’ own brother Agrippa.

 A little before the death of Herod the king, Agrippa lived at Rome, and was generally brought up…with Drusus, the emperor Tiberius’s son, and contracted a friendship with Antonia, the wife of Drusus the Great, who had his mother Bernice in great esteem, and was very desirous of advancing her son.
 Antiquities of the Jews XVIII.VI.I

 Bernice the widow of Aristobulus son of Mariamne the Queen (and mother of our Mariamne…my theory), was sent to Rome with her young sons, Agrippa, Herod, and Aristobulus—after the death of her husband—to make friends in high places and “minister” to her sons.
 Even daughters with pure Idumean/Arabian blood like Bernice had the same role to play in a royal harem…to make their sons “princes in all the earth.”
 (Psalms 45:16-17) Herod left his kin well off in his will though it proved not to be enough for Agrippa.